Pennridge Airport: 20th century

 The next FBO was Bryant Aviation, Inc. Jack and Marge Bryant signed a five-year lease (later renewed and extended to ten years) and started operation on April 1, 1968.
 They operated the airport, sold airplanes, gave flying lessons, flew charter flights, sold airplane fuel, rented planes, and operated the 36' x 24' terminal building.
 They also hired an airplane mechanic to service planes.

 In 1970, Rufe bought out Gloster's share of the stock and became the sole owner of the airport.
 Later the FBO fell in arrears on the rental and Rufe was in danger of losing the airport.
 He was approached by a real estate developer who wanted to buy and develop housing on the property.
 Neighboring property owners fought against the zoning change for real estate development, claiming the airport was a huge benefit to the community.
-By 1981, Rufe had done considerable development planning and was nearing approval for all the zoning when he was approached by Andy Deutsch (Gustavo Andres Deutsch), who lived on a farm a few miles away and flew his own jet airplane.
+By 1981, Rufe had done considerable development planning and was nearing approval for all the zoning when he was approached by Andy Deutsch (Gustavo Andrés Deutsch), who lived on a farm a few miles away and flew his own jet airplane.

 In August 1981, Rufe sold the corporation to Flight Levels Corp (FLC).
 FLC invested money into the airport, including widening the runway from 50 to 100 feet and lengthening it from the original 4000 feet to 4600 feet.
 The original terminal building was torn down and replaced by a larger terminal with a hangar suitable for jet aircraft.
 A taxiway was constructed for the full length of the runway, and a complete navigation system installed on the airport.
 The corporation was sold to a Swiss company which began to follow the original plan, i.e., developing the airport as a corporate complex catering to those companies that utilize jet travel in their operations.